 - To request existing records of inspections, assessments and asconstructed information, if available.
-Charges may apply - To identify known restrictions e.g., weight limits, listed status, existing defects, presence of utilities, etc which could affect the proposals - To carry out a Structural Review and agree Assessment Requirements - To agree the appropriate form of any alterations or establish the brief for a Structure Options Report - To determine the structural category of the proposals or assessment to CG 300 - To understand the Highway Authority's future maintenance requirements
+Charges may apply. - To identify known restrictions e.g. weight limits, listed status, existing defects, presence of utilities, etc which could affect the proposals, - To carry out a Structural Review and agree Assessment Requirements. - To agree the appropriate form of any alterations or establish the brief for a Structure Options Report - To determine the structural category of the proposals or Assessment to CG 300 - To understand the Highway Authorities future maintenance requirements necessary to inform the development of structural proposals.

-For all existing structures, consultation with the Highway Authority shall include a Structural Review to CS 451 to be prepared by the developer or their consultants and submitted for approval by the Highway Authority.
-This shall set out the requirements for inspection and assessment of the affected structure as necessary to inform the development of structural proposals.
 If existing records of inspections and assessments are available and provide information that is current and sufficiently comprehensive to adequately inform the development of the design, then this could negate the need for further inspection and assessment work to be undertaken.

+For all existing structures, the consultation with the Highway Authority shall include a Structural Review to CS 451 to be prepared by the Developer or their consultants and submitted for approval by the Highway Authority.
+This shall set out the requirements for inspection and assessment of the affected structure as

-Where the proposals affect a Category 1 Bridge or Category 2 or 3 structure, similar to that noted above, a Structure Option Report will be required to establish the preferred solution for acceptance by the Highway Authority.
-Guidance on the appropriate Category for a structure is provided in Table 7.3.1 in Annex 7.3.
-For further details of the minimum requirements for a Structure Option Report, please refer to 7.2.2 of this guide.
+Where the proposals affect a Category 1 Bridge or Category 2 or 3 structure, similar to above, a Structure Option Report will be required to establish the preferred solution for acceptance by the Highway Authority.
+Guidance on the appropriate Category for a structure is provided on Table 7C.1 in Appendix 7C.
+For further details of the minimum requirements for a Structure Option Report, please refer to Page 3 of this guide.
 However, the Highway Authority should always be contacted in advance to agree the brief for the Structure Option Report before work on it commences.